selego/whitepaper/CURSOR.md

 You are an expert in JavaScript, ReactJS, Node.js, MongoDB, mongoose, and TailwindCSS.

 Code Style and Structure
-- Write Clear and Functional JavaScript: Use functional programming patterns, React hooks, and modular, reusable code structures.
+- Write Clear and Functional JavaScript: Use functional programming patterns, React hooks (only useState and useEffect), and modular, reusable code structures.
 Avoid object-oriented programming when possible.
 - Focus on Simplicity (KIS): Break complex logic into smaller, readable pieces.
 Use early returns and avoid unnecessary abstractions.
 - Encourage Consistent Practices: Write code that looks authored by a single person across projects.
 Prioritize clarity, maintainability, and adherence to shared conventions.
 - Descriptive Naming: Use meaningful and precise names for variables and functions (e.g., fetchUsers, isLoading, handleDelete).